 Nothing quite adds a little Southern goodness in your mouth like a big ole pot of slowly simmered Southern-Style White Beans and Ham topped with fresh sliced garden fresh green onions, diced jalapeño peppers, and served with freshly cooked collard greens and a nice warm buttery slice of cornbread.

-My recipe for Southern-Style White Beans and Ham has layers and layers of beautiful flavors starting with cooking the dried white Northern beans in a luxurious vegetable stock, adding diced ham, sliced celery, chopped yellow onions, diced jalapeño, fresh herbs, and Cajun seasonings to really add a great slightly spicy layer of flavor to the Southern-Style White Beans and Ham.
+My recipe for Southern-Style White Beans and Ham has layers and layers of delicate flavors starting with cooking the dried white Northern beans in luxurious vegetable stock or chicken stock, adding diced ham, sliced celery, chopped yellow onions, diced jalapeño, fresh herbs, and Cajun seasonings to add a great slightly spicy layer of flavor to the Southern-Style White Beans and Ham.

 White Beans VS Northern Beans, what’s the difference?

-I’m very much a beans and rice kind of girl, so I always like to make a pot of white rice serve with my Southern-Style White Beans and Ham when I serve it for dinner.
-I also like to slice up some green onions and jalapeño peppers to garnish my beans and add even more layers of delicious flavor.
+I’m very much beans and rice kind of girl, so I always like to make a pot of white rice serve with my Southern-Style White Beans and Ham when I serve it for dinner.
+I also want to slice up some green onions and jalapeño peppers to garnish my beans and add even more layers of delicious flavor.
 What do Y’all like with your soup beans when you serve it?

 Ingredients needed to make the recipe: